Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 > - Right child > parent
 >    Useful for fast lookup, insertion, and deletion.
 >    With a time complexity of **O(log n)** in the **average** and **best** cases.

+>[!Warning] I left out rotations when removing from BSTs, as BST wasn't mentioned in the topics list.
+> However..
+BSTs are binary-trees, so maaybe they are included? idk 🤷🏻‍♂️

 #### Binary Tree Traversals

 Tree traversals are ways to "walk through" the tree.
 There are three main types: